Enjoy grocery shopping or a fan of Korean cooking shows? The Chances are, You’ll bump into the names of vegetables and fruits in Korean a lot .

 Korean Fun facts:

-If the first customer didn’t purchase anything, the shop owner thinks that the rest of the day’s business will be a fail.
+• If the first customer didn’t purchase anything, the shop owner thinks that the rest of the day’s business will be a failure.
 They will not make a profit that day.
-So if you are the first customer that day, a superstitious shop owner gives you crazy discount
+So if you are the first customer that day, a superstitious shop owner gives you a crazy discount

-You have learned the list of common fruits and vegetables names in korean .
+You have learned the list of common fruit and vegetable names in Korean.

 That’s great.